Question Types

 Number

-Example uses: Quantities, measurements, scores, counts, values
+Example uses: Quantities, measurements, scores, counts, currency values

 Output format: Number